zephyrproject-rtos/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.rst

     west sign -t imgtool -- --key bootloader/mcuboot/root-rsa-2048.pem

-The above command creates an image file called :file:`zephyr.signed.bin` in the build directory.
+The above command creates signed image files called :file:`zephyr.signed.bin` and :file:`zephyr.signed.hex` in the build directory.

 For more information on image signing and ``west sign``, see the :ref:`west-sign` documentation.